 • Web Link: jansunwai.up.nic.in (IGRS Portal)

-2. District Administration (Mirzapur)
+2. District Administration (Mirzapur) (Corruption in UP’s Swamitwa Scheme)

 The District Magistrate is the “Nodal Officer” for the SVAMITVA scheme at the district level and has the power to order a re-survey or audit of the Lalganj Tehsil records.